jembi/openhim-core-js/docs/dev-guide/mediators.md

 #### Mediator Config Definition Examples

 ##### Basic Settings
-The following config definition defines some basic server settings:
+The following is a config definition for basic server settings:
 ```js
 {
   ...